gsoft-inc/wl-squide/docs/getting-started/create-remote-module.md

 export default defineBuildRemoteModuleConfig(swcConfig, "remote1", "http://localhost:8081/");
 ```

-!!!info
-If you are having issues with the wepack configuration that are not related to module federation, refer to the [@workleap/webpack-configs documentation](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/).
+> If you are having issues with the wepack configuration that are not related to module federation, refer to the [@workleap/webpack-configs documentation](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/).
-!!!

 ## Add CLI scripts